Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 ### Spectral Analysis<a id="spectral-analysis"></a>

 Initial visual inspection of the single-trial data suggests that a 60 Hz rhythm dominates each individual trial.
 To further characterize this observation, let’s compute the spectrum of a single trial of EEG data <sup><abbr title="We could instead write the sample spectrum because this equation uses the observed data to estimate the theoretical spectrum that we would see if we kept repeating this experiment, but this distinction is not essential to the discussion here.">note</abbr></sup>.
-We do so here for the first trial, and apply a Hanning taper before computing the spectrum (see [chapter 4](../04)):
+We do so here for the first trial, and apply a Hanning taper before computing the spectrum (see [notebook 4](../04)):
 <a id="fig:2"></a>

 ```{code-cell} ipython3